 (iv) the specification of the particulars of the tags or signs to be used, if any,

 (v) the specification of the protection equipment to be used, if any,

 (vi) in the case of an emergency, the procedures to be followed,

 (vii) a description of the specific space, work or electrical equipment to which the instructions apply, and

 (viii) the identification of any other work permit that may affect the emergency or work procedures to be followed.

-(2) The work permit must be made readily available for examination by employees for the period in which the work is being performed and after that period it must be kept by the employer for a period of two years after the day on which the work is completed, at the place of business nearest to the work place in which the work is completed.
+(2) The work permit must be made readily available for examination by employees for the period in which the work is being performed and it must be kept by the employer for a period of two years after the day on which the work was completed at the place of business nearest to the work place in which the work was completed.